hyperstack-org/hyperstack/docs/installation/installation.md

 ### Update the `application.js` file

 The `hyperstack-loader` is a dynamically generated asset manifest that will load all your client side Ruby code.
 Make sure it is the last require in `app/assets/javascripts/application.js` file.
+That is it should be just before the final `require_tree` directive

 `jQuery` is very nicely integrated with Hyperstack, and provides a well documented uniform interface to the DOM.
 To use it require it and its Rails